Training: becoming an EMDR specialist

 Forensic Psychologists (Registered with HCPC)

-Counsellors/Psychotherapists MUST hold accreditation OR have submitted proof that they have had their application approved for provisional accreditation for one of the following professional bodies:
+Counsellors/Psychotherapists MUST hold accreditation OR have submitted proof that they have had their application approved for FULL accreditation for one of the following professional bodies:

-National Counselling Society Accredited Professional (MNCS Accred Prof) grade
+• National Counselling & Psychotherapy Society Accredited Professional (NCPS Accredited Professional) grade

-Federation of Drug and Alcohol Practitioners (FDAP) who are NCS accredited
+• Federation of Drug and Alcohol Practitioners (FDAP) who are NCAC accredited.

 Irish Council for Psychotherapy (ICP) constituent professional associations